 The CSR committee has formulated and recommended to the Board, a CSR Policy indicating the activities to be undertaken by the Company as approved by the Board.
 The CSR activities are being undertaken by your Company directly and through various Implementing agency with area specific need and focus to reach out to marginalised and deprived section of the society and bridge the gap between the haves and have nots by promotion of building health, livelihood and education.
 The interventions of some implementing agency were spread across India.
-During FY 2020-21, your Company was not required to spend any amount as it did not meet the applicability criteria specified u/s.
-135(1) of the Companies Act.
+During FY 2021-22, your Company was not required to spend any amount in pursuance to meet the applicability criteria specified u/s.
+135(1) of the Companies Act, 2013.

 The CSR Policy is available on the Company's website.
-The Annual Report on CSR activities is enclosed as Annexure - II